ecomplus/application-starter/README.md

 cd functions
 npm i
 ```

+> Due to our GitHub Actions workflows, you probably don't need and we don't recommend to deploy locally because it may vary with your environment, if you don't have a special motivation to run it on CLI, just commit, push to GitHub and trust on [CI](#continuous-integration) :smile:

 Then you can call `npm run deploy` locally getting configuration from `.env` file on project root.
 You can also set a different `FIREBASE_PROJECT_ID` locally for test purpose only.